Prince Philippe, Duke of Orléans: Early life

 Philippe was born at York House, Twickenham, near London, the son of Philippe, Count of Paris, by his wife (and first cousin), Princess Isabelle of Orléans.
 He was baptised with the names Louis-Philippe-Robert, and was called Philippe.
-His family lived in the United Kingdom from the abdication and banishment of his great-grandfather Louis Philippe, King of the French, in 1848, and returned to France in 1871 following the fall of the Second French Empire.
+His family lived in the United Kingdom from the abdication and banishment of his great-grandfather Louis Philippe I, King of the French, in 1848, and returned to France in 1871 following the fall of the Second French Empire.
 However, they again took refuge in England in 1886, when the French Republic exiled them following the wedding in Paris of Philippe's sister Amélie of Orléans to Crown Prince Carlos of Portugal.

 Returning therefore to France in 1871 with his parents, Philippe was educated at home at the Château d'Eu and at the Collège Stanislas de Paris.
 His tutor from the end of 1882 to 1887 was Théodore Froment, previously a professor of Latin literature at Bordeaux.
 In 1880 Philippe's father granted him the title Duc d'Orléans.
 On 16 June 1881, he received the sacrament of confirmation at Eu.
 Growing up to be tall and blond, he later grew a beard.
 He was a better athlete than scholar and learned to love mountain-climbing from Captain Morhain, a former soldier from Saint-Cyr who had become his father's accountant.